top of page

 FullSizeRender.JPG

-I hold a DPhil (PhD, 2020) from the Department of Politics and International Relations at the University of Oxford and an MPhil in Latin American Studies from the Latin American Centre at Oxford (2015).
+I hold a DPhil (PhD, 2022) from the Department of Politics and International Relations at the University of Oxford and an MPhil in Latin American Studies from the Latin American Centre at Oxford (2015).
 I previously earned a BA in Political Science from Goethe University Frankfurt (distinction).
-My doctoral dissertation received the 2021 PSA Lord Bryce Prize for best dissertation in comparative politics.
+My doctoral dissertation received the 2021 PSA Lord Bryce Prize for best dissertation in comparative politics. â€‹

 I have been a visiting researcher at Princeton University and CIDE, German Institute for Global and Area Studies, the Inter-American Court of Human Rights in Costa Rica, and the Americas Division of Human Rights Watch in Washington (DC), and the Wilson Center (DC).
-My research has received the support from the EU Horizon 2020, Fritz Thyssen Stiftung Foundation, and Cusanuswerk Foundation.

 At Oxford, I have taught Introduction to Politics as a Lecturer in Politics at Lincoln College (2019) and Latin American Politics as a tutor for several colleges.
 I have also supervised graduate students and taught qualitative research methods and Andean Politics at the Latin American Centre, Oxford.